Bark West Beach – The Canadians Invade Sicily

 While Bark West Beach is quiet and calm today, it was neither on July 10, 1943.
 A gale was blowing and unreconnoitred sand bars caused many of the landing craft to get stuck well away from shore, forcing the Canadians, each loaded down with up to 100 pounds of weapons and gear to plunge in and struggle through the waves in water that was, at times, over their heads.
 Phil reads a heart wrenching story from Farley Mowat about one soldier who was so terrified and sure he would die, that he simply stepped off the boat and disappeared into the murky water and did not resurface.

 Here is a map of the Canadian landing sites at Bark West Beach.
-The RCRs are on the right flank with Hasty Ps beside them, tasked with securing the airfield at the nearby town of Pachino.
+The RCRs (Royal Canadian Regiment) are on the right flank with Hasty Ps (Hastings and Prince Edward Regiment) beside them, both tasked with securing the airfield at the nearby town of Pachino.
 The 48th, the Carleton and Yorks and the Van Doos drive for the town of Burgio.
 The PPCLI, Loyal Eddies and West Novas constitute the left middle and also drive inland, while the Seaforths and A Company from the Hasty Ps make up the left flank and secure control of the rest of Bark West Beach before also heading inland.

 While the landings certainly had their unexpected difficulties, the one upside was the fact that there was next to no enemy resistance.
 There were a number of reasons for this.
 On shore batteries and other defensive positions had been pounded by naval and air bombardment prior to and during the landings, some shells landing perilously close to the Allied troops.
 Despite the fact that there were over 2,500 ships out there, the element of surprise seemed to have been achieved, thanks in part to Operation Mincemeat.
 Finally there was the question of whether or not the invading armies could actually be considered ‘the enemy’ to the Italian people.
 More on that in the next post.